RWS/studio-api-docs/articles/gettingstarted/community_plugins.md

-# Open source <Var:ProductName> App Store plugins
+# Open source Var:ProductName App Store plugins

 ## Intro

-This repository contains around 80 plugins developed for <Var:ProductName>.
+This repository contains around 80 plugins developed for Var:ProductName.
 Most of the plugins were developed by RWS, but you might also find a few of them which were initially developed by someone else.
 For all these plugins we now have full source code ownership according to our [License agreement](https://github.com/RWS/Sdl-Community/blob/master/LICENSE).
 You can find the complete list of plugins [here](#list-of-plugins).

 We encourage everyone who is interested to contribute, either by fixing some issues, implementing new features or improving the documentation.
 To contribute, clone this repository, make the changes and send us a [pull request](https://www.codenewbie.org/blogs/how-to-make-a-pull-request) with your changes.

-You can also use this repository for learning by reading and tinkering with real <Var:ProductName> plugins.
+You can also use this repository for learning by reading and tinkering with real Var:ProductName plugins.
 Please find the documentation [here](../../index.md).

 If you have any questions, don’t hesitate to ask on the [RWS Language Developer Community](https://community.sdl.com/developers-more/developers/language-developers).